mehdimunim/Evolution-of-parasitic-viral-strains/README.md

 ## Presentation

 > "Tiny Thesis" project for my engineering school.
-Loosely based on chapter "Evolution of Virulence" in ["Evolutionary Dynamics"](##Source) (Martin Nowak).
+Loosely based on chapter "Evolution of Virulence" in "Evolutionary Dynamics" (Martin Nowak).

 This work aims at modeling the evolution of a virus.
 We assumed that the virus exists in several strains with different virulences.
-At t_0 , a range of strains infects a population.
+At t0 , a range of strains infects a population.
 Through both mathematics and simulations, we look at which strains remain in the end.
 A strong emphasis is put in the impact on host populations.

 ## Basic notions